phalcon/cphalcon/tests/README.md

 /app $ codecept run tests/unit/some/folder/some/test/file.php
 ```

-To run database related tests you need to run the `database` suite specifying the RDBMS and group
+To run database related tests you need to run the `database` suite specifying
+the RDBMS and group:

 ```sh
 /app $ codecept run tests/database -g common